You are currently logged-out. You can log-in or create an account to see more talks, save favorites, and more.

 2007.04.01-serial.00205

 Good morning, everyone.
 I continue to talk on this book, Opening the Hand of Thought.
-If you have this text, page 14, second paragraph of page 14.
+If we have this text, page 14, second paragraph of page 14.
 Let me read this paragraph.
 This is quite a long paragraph. whether we realize it or not.
 We are always living out life that is connected to everything in the universe.
 But when I say that, I am not talking about someone else's life or life in general, separate from myself.

 [01:06]

 The life that runs through everything in the universe is me.
 I don't mean me as an ego.
 I mean myself in the true sense, the universal self.
 It is the foundation of all life experiences.
-Eihei Dogenzenji referred to the reality of life in this sense as Jin Issai Jiko. or the self that extends through everything in the universe.
+Eihei Dogenzenji referred to the reality of life in this sense as jin-issai-jiko. or the self that extends through everything in the universe.
 This self is not some fixed body.
 It's constantly changing.

 [02:10]